eecshope/HolmesCompleteSeacrhEngine/README.md

 All of these data mentioned above are cached in `data/caches` with their names and the suffice '.pkl'.
 To generate them, just run `vector_ir.py` in the root directory of the project.
 ## inverted_index

+It's a list of class InvertedUnit for each word in wordbag.
+Class InvertedUnit defined as follow:

+​	It is consist of three member variables:

+​	chapter_index: record the chapter's index in struct `dictlist`.

+​	paragraph_index: record the paragraph's index in struct `paralist`.

-It's a list of lists of numbers.
-Each sublist records the indexs in the dictlist of the document in which the corresponding word appears. eg:  inverted_index\[i\] records all the indexes of document containing wordbag[i].
+​	position: a list of number.
+Each number record one position of the word presented in the paragraph.

+## Key words highlight

+Given a query str, We count the number of keywords and the types of keywords presented in each paragraph, and retrival the related paragraph of this query.
+After getting the most related paragraph, we print the content of it, and highlight every key words.

 ## Get Static Summary